-We have been looking at data for the area and would like to share our links to the places we found most helpful.
+We have looked at data for the area and would like to share our links to the places we found most helpful.

 If you find other useful information and links please get in touch and we can add it to the list.